Claude Code and OpenCode: A Crash Course

 How to actually get good at this

-Reading this crash course does not make you good at agentic coding.
-Using it does, and the path looks like this:
+Reading this crash course does not make you good at these tools.
+Actually using them does.
+Here is what the learning process looks like:

 Quick reference